insight-platform/Savant/README.md

 Savant is packed with several killer features which skyrocket the development of Deepstream applications.

+### Capabilities

+Savant supports everything you need for developing of advanced pipelines: detection, classification, segmentation, instance segmentation, tracking, custom pre-, and post-processing for meta and images.

+### Performance

+Savant is designed to be fast.
+It is built on top of DeepStream, which is the fastest framework for video analytics.
+Even the heavyweight segmentation models run in real-time on Savant.
+See the [Performance Regression Tracking Dashboard](docs/performance.md) for the latest performance results.

 ### Works On Edge and Data Center Equipment

 The framework is designed and developed in such a way to run the pipelines on both edge Nvidia devices (Jetson Family) and datacenter devices (like Tesla, Quadro, etc.) with minor or zero changes.